rkemery-hashicorp/ptfe-aws-automated-install-mounted-disk/README.md

 # ptfe-aws-automated-install-mounted-disk
-## Automates the install of Terraform Enterprise to AWS - mounted disk mode.
+* Automates the install of Terraform Enterprise to AWS - mounted disk mode
-## Automates A record creation of TFE hostname with GoDaddy API.
+* Automates A record creation of TFE hostname with GoDaddy API.

-### ~ Not for production ~
+#### ~ Not for production ~

 ## Directories